Shalabh-agarwal8630/Shalabh-agarwal8630/README.md

-Sure, here is your updated profile with the specified tech stack included:

----

 # 💫 About Me:
 Hi!
 I'm Shalabh Agarwal, studying at GLA University and aspiring to become a full-stack developer.
 Passionate about scaling web applications, especially building robust and scalable backends.
 Excited to further develop my skills in this field!